 From rugby to baseball and all of the activities in between, people have hoarded collectibles from their favorite sports teams and players for decades.
 However, 20 or 50 years down the line when their legendary lineups have changed, it can be tempting to toss out those dusty relics; but, you don't want to be too hasty in filling the trash bin with your commemorative jerseys and placards.
 In fact, looking over a couple of sports memorabilia price guides can save you from tossing out a $100,000 collectible by accident, making these easy-to-find tools must haves for amateur and seasoned sports collectors alike.

 Tips for Using Sports Memorabilia Price Guides

 A sports memorabilia price guide is the perfect way to gauge the value of a collection.
-Whether you are just starting to collect sports memorabilia or you have a large collection, value guides can help you determine approximate costs for insurance purposes or for selling your collectibles.
+Whether you're just starting to collect sports memorabilia or you have a large collection already, value guides can help you determine approximate costs for insurance purposes or for selling your collectibles.

 - Autographed sports balls

 - Autographed baseball bats